 Satisfied students are our goal.
 However, sometimes, a student may have a serious issue that involves the school, directly or indirectly.
-If a student has a complaint, he/she should speak to Academic Coordinator, Director of Student Life, Manager or to the front desk student services where he/she will be able to write a formal complaint.
+If a student has a complaint, they should speak to Academic Coordinator, Head of Student Life, Manager or to the front desk student services where they will be able to write a formal complaint.
 The complaint will be promptly investigated by the school management.